-Australian Government Reference Number (AGRN) AGRN 1012 Event Name/s NSW Severe Weather and Flooding: 22 February 2022 onwards Disaster Recovery Funding Arrangements (DRFA) Category of assistance Category D Name/title of initiative Local Government Recovery Grants Program completion 30 June 2024 Type of assistance and who will receive support/benefit Streamlined, flexible and immediate funding directly to local councils, to support local economic and social recovery in areas impacted by the NSW severe weather and flooding events.
+Australian Government AGRN 1025 Reference Number (AGRN) Event Name/s NSW Severe Weather and Flooding: 27 June 2022 onwards Disaster Recovery Funding Category D Arrangements (DRFA) Category of assistance Name/title of initiative Local Government Recovery Grants Program completion 30 June 2024 Type of assistance and who will receive support/benefit Streamlined, flexible and immediate funding directly to local councils, to support local economic and social recovery in areas impacted by the NSW severe weather and flooding events.
 The Council payments will provide timely financial assistance directly to affected councils to support them to undertake immediate recovery activities, address emerging needs and to help build community resilience.
 This includes initiatives across the built, social, economic, and natural environment recovery domains.
-Available Funding \$1 million to each local council declared under an eligible disaster event.
-Description of initiative, Where councils are declared under multiple events, a single funding amount (up to \$1 million) will be provided to cover all events.
-The grants provide financial assistance to councils towards including: relevant amounts/levels of support; how the assistance will be supporting restoration and recovery projects that best meet their community's needs. provided/delivered; and eligibility criteria Payment will be released to councils to assist them in undertaking immediate recovery activities, addressing emerging needs and help build community resilience.
-Councils are encouraged to use these grants on measures and activities not eligible through existing Disaster Recovery Funding Arrangements (DRFA) but may use these grants on activities eligible through Cat A and/or Cat B of the DRFA.
+Available Funding \$1 million to each local council declared under disaster event AGRN 1025.
+Description of initiative, including: relevant amounts/levels of support; how the assistance will be The grants provide financial assistance to councils towards supporting restoration and recovery projects that best meet their community's needs. provided/delivered; and eligibility criteria Payment will be released to councils to assist them in undertaking immediate recovery activities, addressing emerging needs and help build community resilience.
+Councils are to use these grants on measures and activities not eligible through existing Disaster Recovery Funding Arrangements (DRFA) but may use these grants on activities eligible through Cat A and/or Cat B of the DRFA.
 Projects must meet eligibility and project criteria as outlined in the program guidelines.
 Councils will be required to submit a Program of Works within three (3) months of receiving funding and regularly report on how the funds are being spent.
-Locations where the initiative will Funding will be made available to disaster declared Local be made available/provided Government Areas (LGAs).
-State/territory administering The Office of Local Government (administrating agency) agency and contact details Email: grants@olg.nsw.gov.au Phone: 02 4428 4100
+Locations where the initiative will be made available/provided Funding will be made available to disaster declared Local Government Areas (LGAs) as listed in Appendix A. State/territory administering Department of Planning and Environment - Office of Local agency and contact details Government (administrating agency) Email: grants@olg.nsw.gov.au Phone: 02 4428 4100